quickmar/diax-js/packages/context/README.md

 useContext(context, () => {...});
 ```

-But for `diax` better is use functions like:
+But for `diax-js` better is use functions like:

 ```
 useDocument(() => {...});